contest-framework/server-old/README.md

 and don't interact with the screen.
 Once paused,
 Tertestrial is unable to pick up and execute command from your editor.
-This problem goes away if you disable app nap completely, but that affects your battery life.
+One possible solution would be to disable app nap completely, but that affects your battery life.
-As a work-around,
+Another is to set the environment variable `TERTESTRIAL_PREVENT_APP_NAP`.
+When it is present,
-when the environment variable `TERTESTRIAL_PREVENT_APP_NAP` is present, Tertestrial occasionally prints and deletes a character to your terminal, thereby preventing app nap.
+Tertestrial occasionally prints and deletes a character to your terminal, thereby preventing app nap.

 Configuration for:
 - _fish shell_: in `~/.config/fish/config.fish`: